Diverse Training Concepts logo

 What if I have a complaint regarding a training company?

 Complaints regarding training companies should be directed in the first instance to the training company concerned to allow them to respond and possibly address your concerns.
-Alternatively, you might wish to contact the state training authority (http://www.det.act.gov.au/services/TrainingARC.htm)
+Alternatively, you might wish to contact the Australian Skills Quality Authority (ASQA) http://www.asqa.gov.au/complaints/complaints.html

 Can I choose my own training company?